 (1) An agency must adopt and enforce a written policy relating to the provision of psychoactive treatments consistent with this section.

 (2) Skilled nursing psychoactive treatments must be under the direction of a physician.
-Psychoactive treatments may only be provided by a physician or a registered nurse.
+Psychoactive treatments may only be provided by a physician or an RN.

-(3) A registered nurse providing skilled nursing psychoactive treatments must have one of the following qualifications:
+(3) An RN providing skilled nursing psychoactive treatments must have one of the following qualifications:

 (A) a master's degree in psychiatric or mental health nursing;